 The Effect of The NAFTA Agreement on the USD/CAD

 After months of negotiations and fiery rhetoric, the North American Free Trade Agreement (NAFTA) was replaced in September 2018.
 Rebranded as the USMCA (United States-Mexico-Canada Agreement), the United States and Canada came to an agreement that would see Canada join a trilateral trade pact between Mexico and the United States.

 Unsurprisingly, the negotiations and the agreement have had a big impact on the money markets in general, and the USD/CAD in particular.
 During months of negotiations, there was a high degree of volatility with sentiment swaying in favour of the US or Canada, and it affected the value of the currency pair.
 After the deal was announced, the value of the CAD soared, resulting in a four-month low for the USD.
 The Canadian dollar rose about 0.7%, reaching a four-month high of C$1.2814, before giving up some gains.

-AvaTrade is an award-winning regulated broker that offers a wide variety of trading assets.
+Friedberg Direct is a Canadian-regulated broker that offers a wide variety of trading assets.
 With a powerful and intuitive trading platform and advanced charting capabilities, you will be able to test new trading strategies to meet all your trading needs.